arkency/posts/posts/2017-02-17-ruby-code-i-no-longer-write.md

 ## Summary

-Similarly, I try to avoid [ActiveSupport extensions to String](http://edgeguides.rubyonrails.org/active_support_core_extensions.html#inflections) such as `constantize` or `underscore` to find ruby classes or build css classes.
+Similarly, I try to avoid [ActiveSupport extensions to String](http://edgeguides.rubyonrails.org/active_support_core_extensions.html#inflections) such as `constantize` or `underscore` to find ruby classes or build CSS classes.
 I prefer explicit mapping from `Abc::Xyz` to `abc_xyz` or whatever.
 That way when I Remove `Xyz` class I can also find the mapping and remember to remove other parts of code related to what I am removing.

-On one hand Rails conventions are convinient, but on the other hand whenever I refactor something I need to search for `Abc::WhateverXyz`, `WhateverXyz`, `whatever_xyz` and probably even more variations to be sure that everything is going to work.
+On one hand Rails conventions are convenient, but on the other hand, whenever I refactor something I need to search for `Abc::WhateverXyz`, `WhateverXyz`, `whatever_xyz` and probably, even more, variations to be sure that everything is going to work.
 The more dynamic and _meta_ your code is, the more such cases you will have.
-So I try to limit those situations when the mapping is in fact predefined and limited.
+So I try to limit those situations when the mapping is, in fact, predefined and limited.

-There are even more conventions in Rails which makes refactorings harder.
+There are even more conventions in Rails which make refactorings harder.
 For example the usage of instance variables when rendering views that we described in [Fearless Refactoring: Rails Controllers](http://rails-refactoring.com/).